 Mission San Jose

 Mission San Jose is one of the five missions that make up the San Antonio Missions National Park.
 All of the missions were built by the Spanish to spread Christianity among the people who were native to the area.
-The missions also served to protect from raids by Apache Indians.
+The missions also served to protect the locals from raids by Apache Indians.
 Many Native Americans saw the missions as their only solution to survival.

 Mission San Jose is considered the prettiest of the four missions.
 Due to its size, it is referred to as The Queen of the Missions.
 The remains of a convent can be seen adjacent to the chapel, as well as a museum with many relics that illustrate cooking, farming, and life in the wilds of Texas in the 1700s—not an easy life, to be sure!